project-chip/connectedhomeip/examples/temperature-measurement-app/telink/README.md

 After build application with enabled OTA feature, use next binary files:

 -   merged.bin - main binary to flash PCB (Use at least 2MB PCB).
--   metter.ota - binary for OTA Provider
+-   matter.ota - binary for OTA Provider

 All binaries has the same SW version.
-To test OTA “metter.ota” should have higher SW version than base SW.
+To test OTA “matter.ota” should have higher SW version than base SW.
 Set CONFIG_CHIP_DEVICE_SOFTWARE_VERSION=2 in corresponding “prj.conf” conﬁguration file.